natepiano/obsidian_knife/readme.md

 ### images
 images are hashed to determine whether there are file duplicates. if there are, then one will be chosen to be kept and the rest will be deleted and any references to the deleted images will be updated to point at the one that is kept.

-this may or may not work for you and it is not currently configurable so you you'll either need to fork the code and remove this functionality or wait for me to make it a configurable capability.
+this may or may not work for you and it is not currently configurable so you'll either need to fork the code and remove this functionality or wait for me to make it a configurable capability.

 Any images that are not referenced by files will be deleted - very destructive!